A great weekend trip from Cape Town to Nieuwoudtville to see the quiver tree forest (kokerboomwoud) and wildflowers near the quaint, atmospheric town.

 We returned the same way back from Nieuwoudtvilel to Cape Town.
 Down the escarpment, through the arid emptiness, into the lush valley of Citrusdal and over into the wheat-producing plains before Cape Town.

 If you have a 4×4, an exciting alternative route would be via Doringbos.
 Head south from Nieuwoudtville along the gravel road.
 There are two routes to Doringbos and the R364 from here.
 The western, longer route on smaller roads, or the route straight to the R364.
 Both roads are a bit rough and rocky in places.
-The quicker, straight route involves 95 km on dirt roads while the lesser-used western one involves 115 km on unpaved road.
+The quicker, straight route involves 95 km on dirt roads while the lesser-used western one involves 115 km on unpaved roads.

 Soon we were back from our great weekend in Nieuwoudtville, and wanting to go again for more hiking and to see more flowers, especially the pink lilies in the autumn.